Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

 \subsection{Status of unpolarized TMD extractions}

-Information on the functional form of TMDs can be obtained from Drell--Yan (DY) and Semi--Inclusive Deep Inelastic Scattering (SIDIS).
-In fact, for these processes factorization theorems allow us to write the cross section in term of convolutions of TMDs.
-In particular, in the so--called \textit{TMD factorization region}, where $q_T \ll Q$, the DY cross section is proportional to a convolution of two TMD PDFs and the SIDIS cross section can be expressed in terms of a convolution of one TMD PDF and one TMD FF.
+DY and SIDIS processes are the crucial sources of information on the functional form of TMDs.
+For these processes, factorization theorems allow us to write the cross section in term of convolutions of TMDs.
+In the so--called \textit{TMD factorization region}, where $q_T \ll Q$, the DY cross section is proportional to a convolution of two TMD PDFs, and the SIDIS cross section can be expressed in terms of a convolution of one TMD PDF and one TMD FF.
 TMDs are partially computable by means of well--established perturbative methods that take into account soft and collinear radiation to all orders.
-However, calculations based on perturbative QCD become unreliable for values of transverse momentum close to the Landau pole ($\Lambda_{\mathrm{QCD}}$).
-In this regime, nonperturbative components have to be included and have to be determined through fits to experimental data.
+However, calculations based on perturbative QCD become unreliable for values of transverse positions $b_T > 0.5\mbox{ GeV}^{-1}$.
+In this regime, nonperturbative components have to be constrained through fits to experimental data.